Click any image to see a full-screen preview.

 There are now several Hamclock variations.
 If you want accuracy of data, only OHB fits the bill.
 Same Hamclock frontend, the ultimate backend.
 Being Linux, the tendency for programmers is to be ambiguous in their explanations.
 Even OHB suffers from this with not just the OHB GitHub page but also two associated websites proffering complex scripts and commands when actually there exists the easy way.

 If you need a new or fresh install, use Raspberry Pi Imager from https://www.raspberrypi.com/software/ and because I recommend that you have Hamclock start automatically on the Pi at boot, avoid selecting the latest Trixie.
 In this distribution some important functions have been removed or are handled differently.
 Select instead Bookworm 64-bit with Desktop.
 After installing the OS, bring it up to date by opening Terminal and using the command sudo apt update && sudo apt upgrade.
 Now reboot your Pi.

-Then amend your host file so that it points to open-hamclock-backend instead of ClearSkyInstitute.
-Use sudo nano /etc/hosts to open the file in the nano editor.
-Add 44.32.64.64 clearskyinstitute.com on a single new line and when finished press CTRL-X, Y, enter which will save the change.
+If you open this site hamclockeasy.com in a web browser on your Pi, you can click the above link to start the download.
 You do not need to login, instead click ‘continue with download’ and the zip file will transfer to your Downloads folder.
 Extract it and open a Terminal window at the ESPHamClock folder.
 Enter each of these commands in turn:

 make help